bihealth/bih-cluster/bih-cluster/docs/slurm/snakemake.md

 You have two options:

-1. Simply use `snakemake --profile=cubi-v1` and the Snakemake resource configuration as shown below.
+1. Simply use `snakemake --profile=cubi-v1` and the Snakemake resource configuration as shown below. **STRONGLY PREFERRED**
 2. Use the `snakemake --cluster='sbatch ...'` command.

 Note that we sneaked in a `sleep 1m`?
 In a second terminal session, we can see that the job has been submitted to SLURM indeed.